Have you ever seen a photo so captivating but you just couldn't figured out why?

 - It stimulates the pituitary gland, increases the release of histamines and smoother muscle contractions.
 Stress-relieving and invigorating at the same time.

-- Blue is associated with coolness, space, distance, eternity, masculinity, trustworthy and sadness.
+- Blue is associated with coolness, space, distance, eternity, masculinity, trustworthiness and sadness.

 - Stimulates the body to produce chemicals that induce calmness and peacefulness.
 The effect is often sedating.